 During construction, measures must be taken to eliminate erosion.
-In-the-field construction methods must include site fencing around the construction zone to make sure that natural drainage ways are not diverted to cause a re-routing of natural run-off water patterns.
+The owner and builder are responsible for the construction zone to make sure that natural drainage is not diverted to cause a re- routing of run-off water patterns.
 Careful monitoring should be followed so that mud and washes are mitigated and are not detrimental to the water quality in the lakes.
 Weather permitting, all embankments constructed as part of cut-fill operations and building site areas must be seeded and mulched as soon as possible.